 Do not stress over your clothes.
 If you are not dressing appropriately to your own comfortability, then know that you’re torturing your heart and ultimately yourself.
 Your heart does not want you to wear those clothes.
 Wear what is making you feel physically comfortable and comfortable at heart.
 Do not fear other’s comments.
 Others will comment regardless.

-Offset any negativity you might receive from others about your change with love of Allah.
+Offset any negativity you might receive from others about your change with the love of Allah.
 Remind yourself that life is temporary, and your change will bring you eternal glory in this world and the afterlife.

 I pray that Allah will make it easy for you and us to do what is right and always be on the side of His Pleasure.